JasmineYang1120/cse15l-lab-reports/lab-report-1-week-2.md

         System.out.println(System.getProperty("user.dir"));
       }
     }
-- Run the file using javac and java on your computer.
+- Run the file using javac and java.
 - You should see:

   ![image](https://user-images.githubusercontent.com/103228511/162597863-b82d4d9f-b500-4adf-9247-1d5485128388.png)